Slick9000/starboard/README.md

-starboard
+# starboard
-my non-vps discord starboard implementation using webhooks and channel topics.
+non-vps discord starboard implementation using webhooks and channel topics.

 ## what is this
 most starboard use a database/vps to store the data for being enabled/disabled as well as the reaction count of a message. i wanted to be different (as i did not have access to a db at the time) and use channel topics to perform this task.